mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 # Nano Core

-Unlike other frameworks the core of inKWell is designed to provide nothing other than
+The inKWell core provides only the most basic components for creating an application.
+The core alone is suggested for people who have highly specific requirements or who want to integrate third-party components.

+The core provides:

 - An application container
 - Configuration and bootstrapping utilities
 - Dependency injection

-This is designed so you can use it as a center piece for highly customized applications for which you wish to use other third party components including routers, controllers, HTTP messaging or transport libraries, etc.
+Using just the core, you can integrate alternative routers, controllers, ORMs, etc using the same configuration and bootstrapping system as inKWell's official components.

 <div class="notice">
 	<p>
-		If you're not looking to start this far down.
-You can jump ahead to the
+		If you're not looking to start this bare bones, you can jump ahead to the
-		<a href="../handling-requests/01-routing">routing documentation</a> in order to begin
+		<a href="../handling-requests/01-routing">routing documentation</a> to get started
-		working with inKWell's additional components.
+		handling requests.
 	</p>
 </div>

 ## What's in the Box?

-1. The [Application Helper](https://github.com/dotink/inkwell-core) which provides a simple container and useful helper methods for the most basic application interfacing tasks.
+1. The [Application Container](https://github.com/dotink/inkwell-core) which provides a simple container and useful helper methods for the most basic application interfacing tasks.
 2. The [Affinity Boostrapper](https://github.com/dotink/affinity) which gives you an easy and pluggable configuration and bootstrapping system.